nbgrp/env-bundle/README.md

 nbgroup_env:
     array_cast: true  #  enable Array Cast processor
     csv:              #  enable CSV processor
-        dot: '.'      #  csv_dot will parse env value into array with "." as a separator
+        dot: '.'      #  csv-dot will parse env value into array with "." as a separator
-        colon: ':'    #  csv_colon will parse env value into array with ":" as a separator
+        colon: ':'    #  csv-colon will parse env value into array with ":" as a separator
 ```

 PHP config example (for Symfony 5):